Adobe InDesign Reviews& Product Details

-- Next, create a text frame where you need to put the page number.
-You need to pick the text frame large enough to include the highest number you want to be there.
+- Next, create a text frame where you must put the page number.
+You need to pick a text frame large enough to include the highest number you want to be there.

-- Now, you need to add the text before and after the page number.
+- You need to add the text before and after the page number.

 - You need to put the insertion point on the page on the next page.
 This is where the page number will appear.

-- From there, you need to now go to Type > Insert Special Character > Markets > Current page Number.
+- From there, you need to go to Type > Insert Special Character > Markets > Current Page Number.

-- In the last step, you need to apply the parent page to the document pages.
+- In the last step, you must apply the parent page to the document pages.
 Therefore, all your document pages should now show the page number.